Skip to Content

 I tell you, even on a foggy, overcast day, the canal cruise was absolutely stunning, especially as we went near sunset in November and the Christmas lights were starting to glow.

-Hours and Price: Open daily 10 am-6 pm. €10 for adults.
+Hours and Price: Open Tuesday-Sunday from 10 am-6 pm. €12 for adults.

 Love Bridge at dusk in Bruges

-1. Wander the canals and Lovers Bridge.
+7. Wander the Canals and Lovers Bridge.

 This beautiful bridge may look medieval but is really from the 19th century.
 Legend has it that if you walk across the bridge and kiss your loved one, it will become eternal love.
 So as a couples travel blog, we had to give it a try!
 We totally recommend this for lovers and those visiting Bruges on their honeymoon!